RayBenefield/Forge-Dev-Kit/feature-requests.md

 object to another, etc. would be immensely useful.
 While in the menu, there are a lot of buttons that aren't used, and utilizing them for things like delete, or copy/paste, would be a god send.
+ - **Nested Groups** - With the power of the new action filtering system and the Parent/Sibling relationship, having nested groups would prove extremely powerful.
+Being able to access the siblings of one object, while another object acts as the parent to other objects would allow for some very useful abstractions